-No additional funding (to that outlined in Section 2) will be provided for a Scholarship Program undertaken in more than one eligible Host Location (i.e. each scholar can only receive one travel allowance and one establishment allowance).
-Such a program is also subject to relevant visa conditions.
+No additional funding (to that outlined in Section 2) will be provided for a Scholarship Program undertaken in more than one eligible Host Location (i.e. each Scholar can only receive one travel allowance and one establishment allowance).
+Travel to secondary locations for the purposes of the scholarship is subject to relevant visa conditions.

 Scholars must not travel to a Host Location or region within a Host Location for which the Australian Government's Smartraveller travel advice recommends 'Do not travel' (see www.smartraveller.gov.au).
-Host Locations for which the Smartraveller travel advice recommends 'Reconsider your need to travel' are eligible, but applicants should think seriously about the need to travel to that country or region before applying.
-Applicants must acknowledge in their scholarship agreement (see Section 6) that they have considered the risks carefully and investigated safety precautions before deciding to travel.
+Host Locations for which the Smartraveller travel advice recommends 'Reconsider your need to travel' are eligible, but applicants should inform themselves carefully of the risks and think seriously about the need to travel to that country or region before applying.
+Applicants must acknowledge in their Scholarship agreement (see Section 6) that they have considered the risks carefully and investigated safety precautions before deciding to travel.